ecwpz91/ecwpz91.github.io/_posts/2017-11-18-Getting and Installing Firefox Quantum.md

 Wahllah!
 You've successfully installed Firefox Quantum from an archive according to the current Linux Foundation [Filesystem Hierarchy Standard (FHS)][2], and freedesktop.org [desktop entry specification][3].

-You could also also use `yum install firefox -y`, but version 57.0 has not been added to the source repository - yet ;)
+You could also also use `yum install firefox -y`, but version 57.0 has not been added to the source repository - yet.

 What I like about this method of installation, is it sheds some light on where [Linux distributions endorsed by the Free Software Foundation][4] derive their specifications from.